bfeitknecht/vault/sem3/TIN/UE/bf/TI-bf-u01.md

 Assume for the sake of contradiciton, there exists a language $L\neq\empty, L\neq L_{\lambda}, |L|\neq \infty$ s.t. $L^2\subseteq L$.

-apply definition of language concat
+apply definition of language concat case distinction uv in L -> wuv -/> in L w.o.l.g.

-w.o.l.g.

 therefore, our assumption must be wrong and the statement is proven.